Open Actively Recruiting

 Brief Summary

-This research aims to determine the effects and safety of cannabidiol (CBD) as an adjunctive therapy for patients, who have Opioid Use Disorder and are taking buprenorphine + naloxone.
-Buprenorphine + naloxone is an approved treatment for Opioid Use Disorder, but relapse to opioid misuse is common among patients who receive this treatment.
-Finding an adjunctive treatment that does not have abuse liability and reduces relapse for these patients would be helpful.
+This research aims to determine the effects and safety of cannabidiol (CBD) (ATL5 softgel capsules) as an adjunctive therapy for patients, who have Opioid Use Disorder and are taking buprenorphine + naloxone or methadone.
+Buprenorphine + naloxone and methadone is an approved treatment for Opioid Use Disorder, but relapse to opioid misuse is common among patients who receive this treatment.
+Finding an adjunctive treatment that reduces relapse for these patients would be helpful.

 Primary Purpose